omeka/omeka-s-enduser/docs/modules/ositemimporter.md

 # Omeka S Item Importer

-The [Omeka S Item Importer module](https://omeka.org/s/modules/Osii){target=_blank} makes it possible to import items from one Omeka S installation into another Omeka S installation.
-This importer can duplicate items, their media, and their item sets - but it cannot duplicate site or page information.
+The [Omeka S Item Importer module](https://omeka.org/s/modules/Osii){target=_blank} makes it possible to import items from one Omeka S installation into another.
+This importer can duplicate items, their media, and their item sets.
+It cannot duplicate site or page information.

-Transferring data from one installation to another creates a situation where there is significant potential for data loss, but careful planning and preparation by the user of the receiving installation can prevent that from happening.
+Transferring data from one installation to another creates a situation where there is significant potential for data loss.
+However, careful planning and preparation by the user of the receiving installation can prevent that from happening.

 ## Prepare for import

-To minimize data loss, the local installation must be prepared carefully to accept the data from the providing installation.
-As much as possible the administrator of the receiving installation should work to recreate the remote installation's data model.
+To minimize data loss, prepare the local installation carefully to accept the data from the providing installation.
+The administrator of the receiving installation should work to recreate the remote installation's data model.
 To do so, the administrator should:

 - Import any linked data [vocabularies](../content/vocabularies.md) that are used by the remote installation's items.
-- [Install and configure modules](../modules/index.md) that control the data types used as values in the remote installation's items, such as:
+- [Install and configure modules](../modules/index.md) that control the data types used as values in the remote installation's items.
+This includes:
      - [Custom Vocab](customvocab.md): In addition to installing this module, the administrator will have to create custom vocab value lists that match those used in the remote installation.
      - [Numeric Data Types](numericdatatypes.md)
      - [Value Suggest](valuesuggest.md)
 - [Import any resource templates](../content/resource-template.md#import-a-resource-template) used by the remote installation.
-- Install and activate media ingesters originally used by the remote installation, such as [File Sideload](filesideload.md).
+- Install and activate media ingesters originally used by the remote installation.
+For instance, [File Sideload](filesideload.md).
-- [Double-check that resource-heavy modules such as Extract Text are set for a bulk import](extracttext.md) (i.e., disable Tesseract for image recognition, and other extractors, until the ingest is done, then use it in smaller batches later).
+- [Double-check that resource-heavy modules such as Extract Text are set for a bulk import](extracttext.md).
+You might disable Tesseract for image recognition and other extractors until the ingest is done.
+Then use it in smaller batches later.

 Once all of that infrastructure is in place, the local installation is ready to begin importing items.

 ## Add an import

-Start the import process by clicking the "Add an Import" button on the module's landing page in the administrative interface.
+Start the import process by clicking the "Add an Import" button.
+It is located on the module's landing page in the administrative interface.
 You will then be presented with two types of configuration settings: remote and local.

 ### Remote configuration

 **Root endpoint (required)**: Input the endpoint for the API of the installation from which you wish to import.
-To find the "Root endpoint" you'll need to navigate to the installation and replace the part of the URL that includes and comes after the "/s/" with "/api".
+To find the "Root endpoint," navigate to the installation and replace the part of the URL that includes and comes after the "/s/" with "/api".

 For example, change this URL: